ohdar/wpbrsmedia-thecivilindia-theme/README.md

-# Introduction

-This theme is currently used by https://www.thecivilindia.com .
-You can watch Live theme by visiting given website link.

-# Welcome to the wpbrsmedia thecivilindia theme!
+# Welcome to the wpbrsmedia theme!

-This theme is drived from basic wpbrsmedia theme.
 Thank you for contributing to the project we all love!
 Your participation is vital to the WordPress theme project.

 ## Developer Notes for Theme Development Contribution